FredrikM97/Medical-ROI/Meetings/Sub-Meeting.md

 	* Images, and what kind of images?

 2. Anything we should keep an eye on?
-3. Allocating to much time ~40 hours this week (Fredrik).
-Limit Todo list or spread it over additional weeks?
-4. How should we split data?
+3. How should we split data?
 	* Train, val, test (0.7,0.15,0.15)?
 	* Testset: Manually extract images or random?

-5. 259 Images (unique subjects, latest nii files)
+4. 259 Images (unique subjects, latest nii files)
 	* More data needed for DL?
 	* Augmentation,bad to fix it?
 	* Pretrained model?